nihalsainee/first-trail-repository/README.md

 # first-trail-repository
-This is my first repository on git
+This is my first repository on Git.
 Author-Nihal Saini